Belated Income Tax Return Filing for AY 2024–2025

 80EEA

-Deduction available only to individuals toward interest payments made on loan taken for acquisition of residential house property for the first time where the loan is sanctioned between 1st April 2019 and 31st March 2022 and deduction should not have been claimed u/s 80EE
+Deduction is available only to individuals toward interest payments made on loans taken for the acquisition of residential house property for the first time where the loan is sanctioned between 1st April 2019 and 31st March 2022, and deduction should not have been claimed u/s 80EE

 Deduction limit of